duck-nukem/platform-rs/wiki/database.md

 If you do a query  `SELECT id FROM users` it won't have `language` thus won't be able to serialize this object.

 The same applies if `language` is `NULL` in the DB, but your struct isn't an `Option<String>`!

+### Pooling

+Try to use `Extension(pool): Extension<PgPool>` in views/handlers rather than creating a connection every time you need one (via `get_pool()`).
+Manually creating multiple connections can result in postgres running out of pool connections to handle, making the app fail.